sinsoio1/sinso-docs/docs/Install/quickInstallation.md

 # Download Address

-You can click the following link to access the Quick Installer. exe file：
+You can click the following link to access the Quick Installer. exe file:

 Ubuntu 20.04 :